gulmezmerve/gulmezmerve.github.io/_pages/about.md

-I am a security researcher at Ericsson and PhD Student at KU Leuven.
+I am a security researcher at Ericsson and PhD candidate at KU Leuven.

-I am a part of [5GhOST](https://5ghosts.eu/) project funded by the EU involving [KU Leuven](https://www.kuleuven.be/kuleuven/) and [Ericsson](https://www.ericsson.com/en).

-I am interested in system security, improving software resilience, and environmental sustainability.
+I am interested in memory-safety hardening and improving software resilience.

+Always happy to pitch my ideas for master thesis students and PhD students.
+Contact me if you need help!

 2024

+  * We have been working on measuring the effectiveness of x86-64 shadow stacks.
+Our findings indicate that the stack layout can vary across different compilers, and the layout of stack canaries can impact on the effectiveness of the shadow stack.
+To learn more about our findings, check out our preprint -> [Do we still need canaries in the coal mine?
+Measuring shadow stack effectiveness in countering stack smashing](https://arxiv.org/pdf/2412.16343).

   * At Ericsson Research, we have assessed the suitability of CHERI for telecommunication systems that require high performance and fault tolerance.
 To learn more about our findings, check out our [blog post](https://www.ericsson.com/en/blog/2024/9/memory-safety-in-telecommunications-with-cheri)

   * I have been working on CHERI for about a year.
 It has been a long and educational project for me.
-I worked on extending the qemu simulator, llvm compiler, Flute core, and CheriFreertos.
+I worked on extending the qemu simulator, llvm compiler, Flute core, and CheriFreeRTOS.
 The preprint for "[Mon CHÈRI ♡ Adapting Capability Hardware Enhanced RISC with Conditional Capabilities](https://arxiv.org/pdf/2407.08663)" is now available here.

   * I hosted Sacha Ruchlejmer from Phelma University as a master's thesis student.
 He worked on adapting the secure and rewind discard project to the Arm Morello Board at Ericsson Research.
 He successfully defended his thesis and graduated from Phelma University; Congrats, Sacha 🎉 You can read his thesis -> [Secure Rewind and Discard on Arm Morello](https://secure-rewind-and-discard.github.io/files/Master_Thesis___Secure_Rewind_on_Discard_on_ARM_Morello.pdf).